NethServer/ns8-docs/modules.rst

 4. executes the final data synchronization
 5. starts the source and the destination instances

-Instead, when moving an application, you must select a target node other the one where the instance is currently running.
+Instead, when moving an application, you must select a target node other than the one where the instance is currently running.

 The move procedure